BaderAlshaya/Udacity_DEND/p6/README.md

 &nbsp;

 ## Introduction
-The purpose of the data engineering capstone project is to give you a chance to combine what you've learned throughout the program.
-You'll define the scope of the project and the data you'll be working with.
-You'll gather data from several different data sources; transform, combine, and summarize it; and create a clean database for others to analyze.
+The purpose of the data engineering capstone project is to give you a chance to combine what we've learned throughout the Udacity DEND program.
+We'll define the scope of the project and the data we'll be working with.
+We'll gather data from several different data sources; transform, combine, and summarize it; and create a clean database for others to analyze.

 &nbsp;